Prerequisites

 Note:

 This example defines both memorySize and rofRamSize.
-When using Redis on Flash, memorySize refers to the total combined memory size (RAM + flash) allocated for the database. rofRamSize specifies only the RAM capacity for the database. rofRamSize must be at least 10% of memorySize.
+When using Auto Tiering, memorySize refers to the total combined memory size (RAM + flash) allocated for the database. rofRamSize specifies only the RAM capacity for the database. rofRamSize must be at least 10% of memorySize.